YiyunLiu-Ivy/ICTV-TaxonomyChallenge_VISTA/Pipeline_instructions.md

 ```

 ## Step 7: Consolidate VISTA Results
 This step involves consolidating all VISTA output files into a single CSV file for further analysis.
-Our script Pipeline_scripts\VISTA_txt_to_csv.py iterates through each family directory, extracts the results from distance_file_min.txt files, which contains the top 1 match of each query sequence, and appends them into a unified CSV file, which can be obtained in the Results\Distance_file.csv.
+Our script Pipeline_scripts/VISTA_txt_to_csv.py iterates through each family directory, extracts the results from distance_file_min.txt files, which contains the top 1 match of each query sequence, and appends them into a unified CSV file, which can be obtained in the Results/Distance_file.csv.
 This merged file provides a comprehensive view of the VISTA assignment results for all 38 families and Caudoviricetes.
 The table below is an explanation of VISTA output fields:
 |Field Name|Description|
 |---|---|
 |Query_ID|Unique identifier for the user-provided query sequence.|